Recreational Use Attainability Analyses

 The TCEQ actively seeks the participation of various water quality management agencies and the public.
 Local participation is crucial to identifying the most appropriate recreation use category.
 During the RUAA process, stakeholders will have the opportunity to give information about recreational uses based on their local knowledge and expertise.
 Strong participation will ensure that the most appropriate use category and criteria are recommended for inclusion in the Texas Surface Water Quality Standards.

-Meetings about RUAA projects are open to everyone.
-There are no meetings posted at this time.
+Meetings about RUAA projects are open to the public.

 Reports for Public Comment